Fangjin98/Fangjin98.github.io/source/_posts/INAReview.md

 1. DAIET: Furthermore, it (refer to in-network aggregation) can help reducing network traffic, so as to alleviate congestion, which is a major cause of application performance degradation
 2. SHARP: Implement in dedicated switches, and the function is programmed in the chip.
 3. iSwitch: Aiming at asynchronous RL training, which has a much smaller model size than the size of a typical DNN model.
 Thus, they can store the total model into the memory of programmable switches.
+4. SwitchML: Using a programmable switch to replace the PS to aggregate the gradients.
+5. ATP: Using programmable switches.
+However, they adopt static routing scheme, may leading to poor performance.

 **KEYWORDS**